giseldo/chatbot_BTA_BPMN_to_AIML/README.md

 ## Contact

-If you are whit problems, want to participate (code or documentation), found a bug or even think this idea is cool contact me or open an issue, this will help the project a lot.
+If you are whith problems, want to participate (code or documentation), found a bug or even think this idea is cool contact me or open an issue, this will help the project a lot.

 e-mail: giseldo@gmail.com